popphp/pop-debug/README.md

 Retrieving
 ----------

-You can retrieve the stored debug content from the debugger.
+You can retrieve the stored debug content from the debugger's storage adapter.
 Calling the `save()` method returns the request ID generated from that method call.

 ```php